Amblyaudia: Treatments

 A number of computer-based auditory training programs exist for children with generalized Auditory Processing Disorders (APD).
 In the visual system, it has been proven that adults with amblyopia can improve their visual acuity with targeted brain training programs (perceptual learning).
 A focused perceptual training protocol for children with amblyaudia called Auditory Rehabilitation for Interaural Asymmetry (ARIA) was developed in 2001 which has been found to improve dichotic listening performance in the non-dominant ear and enhance general listening skills.
-ARIA is now available in a number of clinical sites in the U.S., Canada, Australia and New Zealand.
-It is also undergoing clinical research trials involving electrophysiologic measures and activation patterns acquired through functional magnetic resonance imaging (fMRI) techniques to further establish its efficacy to remediate amblyaudia.